Print this page

 Study Groups

-The purpose of CWF is to provide opportunities for spiritual growth, enrichment, education, service and stewardship for women of all ages.
-We have 3 different groups that meet monthly, in homes or at the church and also combine annually for general meetings.
+The purpose of DWM is to provide opportunities for spiritual growth, enrichment, education, service and stewardship for women of all ages.
+We have 3 different DWM groups that meet monthly during the day, both at the church and in local restaurants, and there is an annual general meeting for all of the women of the church.
 We actively participate in our region's CWF Fall Renewal in Colorado.
-The women help with bereavement activities for the church, and have established a Care Team that helps with the practical needs of members that are in recovery.
-Our women also join together in a weekly Quilting Club that anyone is welcome to join.
+(In 2011, we provided leadership for this regional event and had 17 of our women attend!
+The 2012 event was led by the CWF from Salida, CO and the 2013 Renewal is currently being planned by the women of FCC in Cheyenne.)
+The women help with bereavement activities for the church, and manage a Care Team that helps with the practical needs of members that are in recovery from surgery or life crises.

 Christian Men's Bible Study (CMF)